-Can women today be empowered by poems written in a different language by a man 330~350 years ago in a patriarchal society?
-Basho never shows us women lifting heavy loads, fighting ferocious beasts, or getting angry or aggressive: such is not the empowerment he offers women.
-His interest is rather in women finding the power to maintain themselves, their womanhood, in the face of bullying and abuse, to sing in harmony with others, to work steadily and consistently, providing for the future.
+Can women today be empowered by poems and prose written in a different language by a man 330~350 years ago in a patriarchal society?
+Basho never shows us women lifting heavy loads, fighting ferocious beasts, or getting angry or aggressive: such is not the empowerment he concieves for women.
+His interest is rather in women finding the power to maintain themselves, their womanhood, in the face of bullying and abuse, to sing in harmony with others, to work steadily and consistently, providing for the future, to be "heroically brave" in spite of utter misery and gloom.

 The term empowerment refers to measures designed to increase the degree of autonomy and self-determination in people and in communities in order to enable them to represent their interests in a responsible and self-determined way, acting on their own authority.
 It is the process of becoming stronger and more confident, especially in controlling one's life and claiming one's rights.
 Empowerment ... enables them to overcome their sense of powerlessness and lack of influence, and to recognize and use their resources.
 To do work with power.

-Maybe you will not feel empowerment by a Basho verse today, but tomorrow or a year from now when you consider the verse again, maybe when you are in a similar situation, the power will come to you.
+Maybe you will not feel empowerment by a Basho verse today, but tomorrow or a year from now, when you consider the verse again, maybe when you are in a similar situation, the power will come to your mind.

-Here are female servants working together in the kitchen around the wood-burning stove, Kyokusui portrays the underhand cruelty of teenage girls who think they are so great to one who does not fit in with their clique.
+Female servants are working together in the kitchen around the wood-burning stove, Kyokusui portrays the underhand cruelty of teenage girls who think they are so great to one who does not fit in with their clique.
 Saibari, literally “talent stretcher,” is someone with little talent who pretends to be an expert – so “smart-asses” they are.

 Basho focuses on the young female responding to a physical problem – a cinder from the fire burns a hole in the hem of her house robe – with a simple direct action that immediately puts it out.
 She does not fuss over the bit of burning matter, or complain about it, or get angry at it.
 She simply crushes it between her thumb and forefinger.
 The girl who is bullied does not give up and submit, nor does she get upset in fighting back.
 Instead, she remains cool and calm, and with her attitude, she “rubs it out.”
 She rubs out the power of the bullying to upset her.
 With this small physical action, she "increases the degree of autonomy and self-determination" in her self.